berna-eraslan/berna-eraslan.github.io/_pages/cv.md

 ======
 * B.S. in Electrical and Electronics Engineering, Middle East Technical University, 2016
 * M.S. in Electrical and Electronics Engineering, Middle East Technical University, 2019
-* Ph.D in Electrical and Electronics Engineering, Middle East Technical University, 2024 (expected)
+* Ph.D in Electrical and Electronics Engineering, Technical University of Eindhoven, 2025

 Work experience
 ======